 We had just left a highly chauvinistic church and I was honestly fed up with the belief that men were spiritually superior, so I thought, RIGHT, I don’t care if THEY think this is wrong.
 I’m going to go to a church with a female pastor.
 I felt like a rebel. 🙂

 And my goodness, God is so amazing because it was only through coming to this church, that I finally realized that I have a place at God’s table as a woman!
+It was at this church that I have been asked to lead Communion, lead a home group, and preach.
 And I love it, because I can bring my talents and gifts to serve Him and build His Kingdom.

 When the Bible says do not neglect the fellowship of believers, I used to think that was just another rule.
 But through our fellowship times on Sunday, at home group on Monday, and through other informal get-togethers with friends, I can see the wisdom of that advice.
 Life can be very lonely, and I don’t think we were meant to do life alone.
 The Godhead itself – Father, Son and Holy Spirit – is a community, and God invites us to be part of that community by drawing us to Himself in love.
 1 John 4:19 says, “We love Him because He first loved us.

 If you are a prisoner like I was, I believe I know how you feel.
 You must feel so alone with only doubt, anger, and fear as your companions, and the burden of having to pretend that everything is okay.

 God is offering you so much more that just a life to be endured.
 May I encourage you not to give up?
 Cry out to God for help.
 Ask Him to reveal Himself to you.
 Seek healing.
 Seek deliverance.
 Ask for prayer.
 Share your heart with someone you can trust.
 Have the courage to see if what you believe about God is the truth or a lie masquerading as truth.
 The Holy Spirit will help you.
 And He will often do it through people.
 That’s why we need each other in the Body of Christ.